lionsoul2014/jcseg/README.md

                 #"/java/JavaSE/jcseg/lexicon"
             ],

-            # wether to load the part of speech of the words
+            # Whether to load the part of speech of the words
             "loadpos": true,

-            # Wether to load the pinyin of the words.
+            # Whether to load the pinyin of the words.
             "loadpinyin": true,

-            # Wether to load the synoyms words of the words.
+            # Whether to load the synoyms words of the words.
             "loadsyn": true,

             # whether to load the entity of the words.
             "loadentity": true,

-            # Wether to load the modified lexicon file auto.
+            # Whether to load the modified lexicon file auto.
             "autoload": true,

             # Poll time for auto load. (in seconds)